nathansutton/flyway-action/README.md

 This action runs [Flyway v9][flyway] to migrate database.
 It aims to migrate database for testing in workflows.

+It is based on the excellent work of [@joshuaavalon](https://github.com/joshuaavalon/flyway-action).

+The main addition for this fork is to add a schemas argument to allow for non-public flyway migrations.

 ## Usage

 ```yaml